tpurba/startup/Service/public/README.md

 # **Runner**
 ## **Deliverable specification**
+NOTE: All the code for this readme file is in Service folder.
 ### **Elevator pitch**
 Did the internet connection ever go out on your chrome browser and you were stuck without WI-FI playing the dinosaur game as you jump over cacti and under pterodactyls?
 I know I have and I know many of us have played the game.
 Well let me tell you I have made a new game that reimagines the same feeling of playing the dinosaur game with color in a vibrant background where you can race against everyone else around the world and have rivals in the game that you try to beat.
 Why not try it out?

 ### **Design**